citrix/citrix-daas-rest-go/citrixquickdeploy/docs/UpdateDeploymentRegionSettingsModel.md

 HasDefaultRegion returns a boolean if a field has been set.

+### SetDefaultRegionNil

+`func (o *UpdateDeploymentRegionSettingsModel) SetDefaultRegionNil(b bool)`

+ SetDefaultRegionNil sets the value for DefaultRegion to be an explicit nil

+### UnsetDefaultRegion
+`func (o *UpdateDeploymentRegionSettingsModel) UnsetDefaultRegion()`

+UnsetDefaultRegion ensures that no value is present for DefaultRegion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)